 Variant influenza virus symptoms may include all those included in a regular influenza-like disease, including

-However, H1N1 swine flu reportedly causes more nausea, vomiting, and diarrhea than the seasonal flu, but not in all patients.
+However, with the variant virus, some patients may also experience more nausea, vomiting, and diarrhea than the seasonal flu, but this is not the case for every patient.
 Aside from the nausea, vomiting, diarrhea, and chills, these symptoms sound similar to the symptoms of a severe cold.
 Whether that's all there is or whether a person will become significantly ill is difficult to predict.
 However, individuals with poor or altered immune systems such as infants, pregnant women, the elderly, those undergoing chemotherapy treatment, or taking medications that impair immunity are at higher risk for more severe illness.

 But even healthy people can become sick.
 The virus spreads by aerosol droplets, meaning that secretions from an infected person can be spread into the air by coughing or sneezing.
 It's the close contact with an ill person that causes the disease to spread.
-And a person may be contagious for 24 hours before any symptoms occur.
+We live in a very social society.
+We ride public transportation, we attend school, and we work with many people.
+It's sometimes hard to know whom to avoid since a person may be contagious for 24 hours before their first symptoms occur.